evancz/guide.elm-lang.org/architecture/modularity/counter_list.md

 We will be relying on the exact same `Counter` module as in the last example.
 Yay, reuse!
 You can check out [that code](https://github.com/evancz/elm-architecture-tutorial/blob/master/nesting/Counter.elm) again, but all you need to know is that it exposes `Model`, `Msg`, `init`, `update`, and `view`.

-From there, we will set up our model:
+From there, we will set up our model which tracks a list of counters with unique IDs:

 ```elm
 type alias Model =